Atapuerca, Province of Burgos

 Atapuerca ([ataˈpweɾka]) is a municipality and town located in the province of Burgos, Castile and León, Spain.
 It encompasses the Archaeological Site of Atapuerca and is famous for its prehistoric archaeological sites.
-The municipality of Atapuerca is made up of two villages: Atapuerca (seat or capital) and Olmos de Atapuerca.
+The municipality is made of two villages: Atapuerca (seat or capital) and Olmos de Atapuerca.

 The village is the home of an Experimental Archaeology Centre (CAREX).
 The village also plays host to an annual cross country running event—the Cross de Atapuerca—which attracts over 2000 runners each year.

-Atapuerca is also on The French Way (Camino Francés) of the Camino de Santiago.

-For a while the Spanish Army had an armour (tank) training facility nearby.
+Atapuerca is on the French Way (Camino Francés) of the Camino de Santiago.
+For a while the Spanish Army had an armoured tank training facility nearby.

 History

 The massif just outside of town was the site of the Battle of Atapuerca in 1054.

 In 1899, construction of a railway unveiled several significant archaeological sites at Atapuerca.
 The railway proved uneconomic and closed in the twentieth century.

 On November 30, 2000, Atapuerca was declared a World Heritage Site by UNESCO.
 It is unique in Europe in allowing archaeologists to follow the evolution of the first human beings to inhabit the European continent.